Information for Queensland public housing tenants

 Warnings can be issued for any confirmed incident of these types of behaviours.
 We may also issue a Notice to remedy breach requiring you to stop the behaviour.
 For dangerous or severe behaviours, a Notice to leave may be issued or we may immediately apply to the Queensland Civil and Administrative Tribunal (QCAT) to end your tenancy.

 What is a warning?

 A warning is issued when there is a confirmed incident of disruptive behaviour and will clearly indicate that your tenancy is at risk, if your disruptive behaviour continues.

-When a confirmed incident of disruptive behaviour occurs, we will give you a warning about the incident.
-Depending on the circumstances and severity of the incident, impact on neighbours and any other contributing factors, the warning can also be issued with a Residential Tenancies and Rooming Accommodation Act 2008 Form 11—Notice to Remedy Breach.
+Depending on the circumstances and severity of the behaviour, the impact on neighbours and any other contributing factors, the warning can be issued with a Form 11—Notice to Remedy Breach under the Residential Tenancies and Rooming Accommodation Act 2008.